Amazon Fire TV sticks are cheaper than ever ahead of Prime Day 2025

 The online retailer has slashed prices across its own-brand devices

 We have everything you need to know about the Fire stick offer below.
-The discounts will continue into Prime Big Deal Days sale next week, so we’ll be keeping this guide up to date throughout the two-day event, too.
+These discounts will stick around for another week, until Tuesday, 14 October, so we’ll be keeping this guide up to date until then.

 Amazon Fire stick TV HD